Framework

-Enduring Capital
+Enduring Capital.

-Enduring Capital refers to forms of value that persist beyond short-term performance, market cycles, and individual moments of success or failure.
+Value that persists beyond short-term performance, market cycles, and individual moments of success or failure.
+It is not limited to money.
+It is not defined by speed, scale, or optimization.

 Enduring Capital is value that continues to function under stress, compounds across time, and remains usable across changing contexts.
 It is what allows individuals, families, and institutions to remain stable, adaptive, and coherent as conditions change.